beccalarson/beccalarson.github.io/accomodations.md

 **Planes**: Anybody wishing to fly can fly directly into Albany International Airport.
 Saratoga Springs is located about 30 minutes north of Albany.

-**Trains**: It is also accessible via Amtrak train.
+**Trains**: Amtrak stops in both Albany and Saratoga Springs.

-**Automobiles**: ...and is a 3 to 4 hour drive from Manhattan or 6 from Damariscotta, Maine.
+**Automobiles**: The drive is about 3 to 4 hours from Manhattan or 6 from Damariscotta, Maine.

 # Ceremony and Reception

-The ceremony and reception will both be taking place at the [Saratoga Springs Museum of Dance](http://www.dancemuseum.org/) on June 17, 2017 from 5:30 to 11 PM.
+The ceremony and reception will both be taking place at the [National Museum of Dance](http://www.dancemuseum.org/) on June 17, 2017 from 5:30 to 11 PM.

-The following morning, the wedding party will host a brunch at the Gideon Putnam.
+The following morning, the wedding party will host a brunch at the Gideon Putnam from 9 to 11 AM.
 All are welcome.

 # Accommodations

-We have room blocks at the Courtyard Marriott (downtown), the Saratoga Hilton (downtown), and the Gideon Putnam (in Saratoga Spa State Park).
+We have room blocks at the [Courtyard Marriott](http://www.marriott.com/hotels/travel/albss-courtyard-saratoga-springs/) (downtown), the [Saratoga Hilton](http://www3.hilton.com/en/hotels/new-york/the-saratoga-hilton-ALBSAHF/index.html)(downtown), and the [Gideon Putnam](http://www.gideonputnam.com/) (in Saratoga Spa State Park).
 There are many hotels/Airbnbs in the area if other accommodations are desired.

 # Friday Night Cocktails